 The first thing that struck me was the production.
 It’s clean, polished and detailed.
 Even with all the details in the guitars, they don’t fall apart from the drums, the synth or the bass.
 The voice may be screaming or talking, reciting, declaiming or spouting, but we still hear everything as a whole.
 This is something that is on the same level as bands that are on labels like Pure Noise, No Sleep or Topshelf.
 But you know, English rules the world (although Dog Knights Productions released an LP by a Spanish screamo band in 2013).
 Still, it’s nice that Viva Belgrado released their album in Spain, their home country, and Japan, which gets a mention on the ninth track, “Apaga la llum” (“En Tokio no paraba de nevar” / “It didn’t stop snowing in Tokyo”).
 But what about the songs themselves?

 The album works as a whole.
-The songs are coherent, but without being too plane or dull, even thought they give almost the same vibe.
-They go from post-rock riffs to slow ambient passages with hard hitting drums to emotive and raw instrumentation.
-While Viva Belgrado isn’t making anything new, they are creating good an consistent songs, that exploit clichés in a good way.
-What I’m missing here is some more longer songs, ’cause that’s something that I think the band could do very well, but doesn’t really try.
+The songs are cohesive, but without being too flat or boring, even though they have almost the same vibe.
+They go from post-rock riffs to slow ambient passages with hard-hitting drums to emotional and raw instrumentation.
+Viva Belgrado don’t do anything new, but they create good and consistent songs that use clichés in a good way.
+What I miss here are some longer songs, because that’s something the band could do very well, but doesn’t really try.
 The ambiences have the potential to develop further, longer.
-At least we know they’ve improved with each release.
-Certainly the old saying “the first/previous album was better” doesn’t apply to them.
+At least we know they’ve gotten better with each release.
+The old saying “the first/previous album was better” certainly doesn’t apply to them.

-If Topshelf Records alredy wore you out with the new-old post-rock and screamo sound in early 2010’s, maybe this is not the album for you, but if you are a punk and screamo enthusiast, then stop reading and hit play.
-Also, note that the album is for free on their bandcamp page, linked above.
+If Topshelf Records wore you out with the new-old post-rock and screamo sound in the early 2010’s, then maybe this is not the album for you, but if you are a punk and screamo enthusiast, then stop reading and hit play.
+Also note that the album is free on their bandcamp page linked above.